marcelpetersen/mobil/_drafts/the-year-in-pictures.md

 ### DECEMBER

 2019 is drawing to a close.
 We’ve hung up all our decorations, we’ve drunk more than a few mugs of Glühwein and we’re ready for the holidays.

+Our international team will be flying home to over 50+ countries this winter break.
+We wish them all safe travels and a happy new year!

 ***

 Wanna join the ride and create the future of mobility together?
-You’ve come to the right place!
+You’ve come to the right place.
+We're always on the lookout for motivated, passionate people to join the team.

  Check out our [careers page](https://www.wundermobility.com/careers/) to get an introduction to our company culture and values, or view all [open positions.](https://www.wundermobility.com/careers/jobs)

-We look forward to hearing from you!
-Until next year: happy holidays!
+We look forward to hearing from you.
+See you next year!

 Cheers,